gsharma38/gsharma.github.io/_pages/about.md

 ------
 Seventeen-Year Effects of the Targeting the Ultra Poor Program (with Abhijit Banerjee, Rebecca Cai, and Esther Duflo)

+Understanding and Increasing Labor Market Formality in India (with Vaidehi Parameswaran)

 Other Research
 ------